hyperledger/toc/project-reports/2023/2023-Q1-Hyperledger-Indy.md

 ## Maintainer Diversity

-The bi-weekly Indy Contributors call continues to be the medium by which maintainers coordinate work, discuss critical issues to the Indy codebase, and agree on larger changes.
-Topics and attendance has increased recently, with more and more interested parties showing up, and new contributors weighing in on the conversations.
+No change the Maintainers this quarter.

 ## Contributor Diversity

-The edX course about Indy, Aries, AnonCreds, and Ursa ([LFS172x - Introduction to Hyperledger Self Sovereign Identity Blockchain Solutions]) was updated recently, with the new version launched in January 2023.

-[LFS172x - Introduction to Hyperledger Self Sovereign Identity Blockchain Solutions]: https://www.edx.org/course/identity-in-hyperledger-aries-indy-and-ursa
+See the [Indy Activity Quarterly Dashboard] for information about contributors this quarter.

 ## Additional Information

 - Key channels on Hyperledger Discord: \#indy, \#indy-sdk,
 \#indy-node, \#indy-maintainers, \#indy-vdr
 - [Indy Mailing List](https://lists.hyperledger.org/g/indy)
+- The edX course about Indy, Aries, AnonCreds, and Ursa ([LFS172x - Introduction to Hyperledger Self Sovereign Identity Blockchain Solutions]) was updated recently, with the new version launched in January 2023.

+   - [LFS172x - Introduction to Hyperledger Self Sovereign Identity Blockchain Solutions]: https://www.edx.org/course/identity-in-hyperledger-aries-indy-and-ursa